alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

 General error
 ```

-Try pulling `master` again - there's a good chance someone has made a
+Try pulling `main` again - there's a good chance someone has made a
 change since you made your changes.
 Otherwise, check if any of the GPG
 keys in the recipients list have expired.